 5. SUBSIDIARY COMPANIES AND CONSOLIDATED FINANCIAL STATEMENTS

-As on 31 March, 2015, the Company had 13 subsidiaries (comprising of 8 direct subsidiaries and 5 indirect subsidiaries) as listed below:
+As on 31 March, strongfree 2016, the Company has 15 subsidiaries (comprising of 10 direct subsidiaries and 5 indirect subsidiaries) as listed below:

 Eros International Films Private Limited (Direct Subsidiary)

 Big Screen Entertainment Private Limited (Direct Subsidiary)

 Digicine PTE Limited (Direct Subsidiary)